 Free Marketplace of Ideas

 In 2015, Knight is sent by The Journalist to cover the attempted military coup in Lesotho.
 While there, he’s invited by Limkokwing University to lecture on The Free Marketplace of Ideas.
 Here’s a rough-cut of parts of the workshop.

 Read Knight’s article on his Lesotho assignment here.

 Saving the Soul of TV Journalism

 Knight delivers two 4-hour seminars on Saving the Soul of TV Journalism (aka “Screw the Inverted Pyramid”) at Spain’s public broadcaster, TVE, in Madrid.
 Here are some rough-cut excerpts from the first session.

 “How privileged I feel for having been the vehicle to convey your much needed message to my fellow Spaniards”

-He’s worked for three newspapers in South Africa, Zambia TV, United Press International in Congo (three years and two wars) and ABC, NBC and PBS out of New York.
+Over the years he’s worked for The Natal Mercury, Rand Daily Mail, Zambia TV, United Press International (three years, two Congo wars), and ten years as reporter, writer and documentary producer with ABC, NBC and PBS out of New York.

-For 10 years, he was Executive Producer and Lead Trainer for all Canadian Broadcasting Corporation’s TV journalists.
+For another ten years he was Executive Producer and lead Trainer for all the Canadian Broadcasting Corporation’s (CBC) TV journalists.

-Knight’s recent three 1-hour documentaries on threatened South African wildlife, Inside Noah’s Ark, shot in Pilanesberg National Park and the Tswalu Kalahari Reserve, were broadcast on Discovery Channel, Animal Planet, PBS and 13 international channels.
+His most recent documentary series is Inside Noah’s Ark, the 3-hour wildlife trilogy shot in Pilanesberg and the Tswalu Kalahari Reserve, which he Executive Produced, co-Directed, Wrote and Narrated.
+It’s a Canadian-South African co-production, broadcast on Discovery Channel, Animal Planet, PBS and 13 international networks.

-That same year he covered the attempted military coup in Lesotho as Foreign Correspondent for The Journalist
+His first assignment in South Africa was covering the attempted military coup in Lesotho as Foreign Correspondent for The Journalist.

-In June, 2015, in Madrid, he delivered two 4-hour seminars on Saving the Soul of TV Journalism at Spain’s public television network, TVE.
+That same year in Madrid, he delivered two 4-hour seminars on Saving the Soul of TV Journalism at Spain’s public TV network, TVE.